NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 My gravest concern in that moment was the fact that the young vet was keen to get me out of ICU since – she claimed – her shift was finishing . . . which, to me and thus, of course, to Harry, meant that he would be completely alone in an environment with a couple of negligent, laughing socialisers whose presence in that ICU ward made it feel more like the staff tearoom.

-That night, as I was ushered out of ICU and had to leave my distressed and crying little Harry in their “care”, I had to make a decision that Massey should be utterly ashamed that any pet owner should have to make: ask for the care Harry needed and I was paying handsomely for and risk “cancel culture” at the worst possible time, risk that Harry would suffer as a result of any interchange, or risk that he would continue being ignored, in his increasingly distressed state.
-Already seeing the cruelty of which these two ICU staff were clearly capable based on their negligent ignoring of Harry’s distress, I chose what I thought was the “safer” option, saying nothing as a walked back through the ICU doors.
+That night, as I was ushered out of ICU and had to leave my distressed and crying little Harry in their “care”, I had to make a decision that Massey should be utterly ashamed that any pet owner should have to make: ask for the care Harry needed and that I was paying handsomely for and risk “cancel culture” at the worst possible time, risk that Harry would suffer as a result of any interchange, or risk that he would continue being ignored, in his increasingly distressed state.
+Already seeing the cruelty of which these two ICU staff were clearly capable based on their negligent ignoring of Harry’s distress, I chose what I thought was the “safer” option, saying nothing as I walked back through the ICU doors.

 The next morning, I received a call from the day vet, Steffi.
 Harry had “had a neurological event”, she told me, and “must be euthanased . . .
 TODAY”.